quintans/ezSQL/README.md

 ## Introduction

-**ezSQL** is a tool that aims to simplify the work of a developer when writing and executing SQL.
+**ezSQL** is a tool that allows to write SQL in a **static typed** manner.
-It is _just_ a wrapper around JDBC.
+It provides a rich SQL DSL and a configurable results mapper, that we can run against any driver that understands SQL and that returns a result set that allow us to get the column values by column position.
+Such is the case of JDBC or R2DBC.

-It provides an easy way of executing **static typed** SQL and to project results to arbitrary beans.
+Specialized mappers are provided to project results to arbitrary beans.
 To handle SQL, without hiding it, is the main goal of this tool.
 ORM features are just a bonus.

+All the examples presented here are based in the JDBC version, the version that comes with the library

-Some quick examples just to open the apetite.
+Some quick examples just to open the appetite.

-Retrive the query results into a list of beans.
+Retrieve the query results into a list of beans.

 ```java
 List<Artist> artists = db.query(TArtist.T_ARTIST)